Racism in America…

 Racism is woven into the tapestry of our nation often in ways that may not be evident or obvious to someone who may not feel the brunt of or face racism or it’s effects be they social, political, economic or in any other way.
 It may not be obvious if someone doesn’t realize racism isn’t just limited to someone yelling racist words or physically attacking another.
 As mentioned, it’s in the cloth of our nation.
 It’s woven in.
 It can have effects subtle on through to horrifying actions.

 For the record, I’m a white guy.
 Lived in the U.S. my whole life.
-I do not purport to know what it is like to be black or of any various groups of people that face the same sort of oppression, hatred, barriers, prejudices and unfair social, business and legal systems.
+I do not purport to know what it is like to be black or of any various groups of people that face the same sort of oppression, hatred, barriers, prejudices and unfair social, business and legal systems that can be traced back to the birth of this nation.
 I’m not saying I understand what it is like nor that I know of all the difficulties.
-All I can say is I know it exists and being one who has always, even from a very, very young age, have despised injustice and have never understood letting color of skin, nationality, religion, culture or anything else separate us or cause anyone to be treated differently, so I attempt to stay as informed and open as possible, try to learn, try to see, try to imagine and try to find ways I can make sure I am not part of the problem and find ways to help us all learn, grow, understand and see problems and find ways to make things better and make sure we do those things.
+All I can say is I know it exists and being one who has always, even from a very, very young age, despised injustice and have never understood letting color of skin, nationality, religion, culture or anything else separate us or cause anyone to be treated differently, so I attempt to stay as informed and open as possible, try to learn, try to see, try to imagine and try to find ways I can make sure I am not part of the problem and find ways to help us all learn, grow, understand and see problems and find ways to make things better and make sure we do those things.

 Much of that is internal, we all, all of us, we all must be willing to listen to concerns by others.
 Listen.
 Not just wait until the other is finished speaking, but listen, process, then respond if a response is required, or maybe just go think about what they said.